rwickit/aws-scheduled-ecs-multiple/README.md

 ## Deployment

-This template deploys N number of ECS Fargate task definitions and companion EventBridge Schedules using CloudFormation Loops to pair each Task with its own schedule.
+This template deploys N number of ECS Fargate task definitions, SSM Parameters, and companion EventBridge Schedules using CloudFormation Loops to pair each Task with its own schedule.

 Modify `Line 140` to add/remove the number of deployments desired using unique task names.

-You will also need to add/remove `Type: 'AWS::SSM::Parameter'` resources to support a unique config or other parameter for each Task Definition.

 ## Modifications